LucasDelfino92/morrowindsharp/modlist.md

 ## USER INTERFACE

+These mods expand on the readibility and functionality of Morrowind's user interface.
+They don't really alter how the game plays but how more useful the user interface is.

 - [**Better Dialogue Font**](https://www.nexusmods.com/morrowind/mods/36873) by Hrnchamd: high resolution replacer for the Magic Cards font, used in most of the user interface.
 - [**Better Daedric Font**](https://www.nexusmods.com/morrowind/mods/44540?) by hardek: high resolution replacer for the Daedric font used in scrolls.
   - This mod is incorrectly packaged.
 Place **daedric_font.fnt** and **daedric_font_obw.text** inside your **Data Files\Fonts** folder.